Lordpun/Background-Manager/README.md

 This just a simple script to change your background from a folder of images and the terminal color too

-This is designed for KDE and Kitty Terminal, so if you wish to use this script but don't have one of them, you'll probably have to edit it to accommodate
+This is designed for KDE and Kitty Terminal

 ## Dependencies